Arya-H03/IronHammer/README.md

 };
 ```

-Polygon shapes use triangle-fan decomposition with a separate outer-ring pass for outlines.
+Polygon shapes use triangle fan decomposition with a separate outer ring pass for outlines.
 Collider wireframes use line primitives.
 All three have independent batch flush thresholds to avoid unbounded buffer growth.

-The render system respects the `CNotDrawable` tag — any entity tagged with it is excluded from all render queries at zero runtime cost, since the exclusion is baked into the query mask at creation time.
+The render system respects the `CNotDrawable` tag, any entity tagged with it is excluded from all render queries at zero runtime cost, since the exclusion is baked into the query mask at creation time.

 ---

 ## Debug Logger

-Resolving a stack trace via `backward-cpp` requires symbol lookup, debug info parsing, and regex cleanup — expensive enough to cause a measurable frame stall if done synchronously.
+Resolving a stack trace via `backward-cpp` requires symbol lookup, debug info parsing, and regex cleanup, expensive enough to cause a measurable frame stall if done synchronously.

-IronHammer offloads the entire resolution process to a **dedicated background thread** using a three-queue architecture:
+IronHammer offloads the entire resolution process to a **dedicated background thread** using a three queue architecture:

 ```
 Game Thread                   Logger Thread              Main Thread